SmartTechAIResearch/sizingservers.beholder.agent/readme.md

 Runs as a Windows executable, target framework net462.

 ### Shared functionality
-Contains the agent configuration functionality, the SystemInformations struct and a reporter class to periodically send JSON serialized info (**NewtonSoft.Json**) to the API over http.
+Contains the agent configuration functionality, the SystemInformations struct and a reporter class to periodically send JSON serialized info (**NewtonSoft.Json**) to the API over HTTP.

 Multi-targets netcoreapp1.1 and net462 to be usable in the Linux- and Windows agent both.
 Right-click the project and click *Edit...* to check this.

 ## Build
-You need the dotnet SDK (<https://www.microsoft.com/net/download/core#/sdk>) to build the source and the .Net framework: your build machine needs to be Windows (I think).
+You need the dotnet SDK (<https://www.microsoft.com/net/download/core#/sdk>, <https://www.microsoft.com/net/core#linuxubuntu>) to build the source and the .Net framework if building on Windows, but you have that by default.

 You need to be connected to the Internet for restoring NuGet packages.

-Execute *build.cmd* (debug config):
+Execute *build.cmd* (or build.sh on Linux, debug config used):

     REM 2017 Sizing Servers Lab
     REM University College of West-Flanders, Department GKG